farcasterxyz/docs/docs/developers/guides/apps/feed.md

 # Generate a chronological feed for a user

-This example will showcase how to read data from the farcater network using the official [hub-nodejs](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs) in typescript.
+This example will showcase how to read data from the Farcaster network using the official [hub-nodejs](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/hub-nodejs) in typescript.

 We will create a simple feed of casts from a list of FIDs and display them in reverse chronological order.